Romney Campaign Undermines Attacks on the President

 The Facts: Romney claims his first three years in office don’t count because he inherited a bad economy, but he’s attacking the President starting from January 2009.
 That’s hypocritical, even for Romney.
 In fact, over the first 39 months of their terms, President Obama has created five times more jobs in Massachusetts than Romney did as governor.

-- Please see this new campaign video on the subject.
+- Please see this campaign video on the subject.

-- In the first 27 months of the jobs recovery, which began in March 2010, U.S. employment has grown by nearly 3 percent.
+- In the first 27 months of the jobs recovery, which began when we started adding jobs again in March 2010, U.S. private employment has grown by 4 percent.

-- In the 27 months after jobs began to grow under Romney, Massachusetts jobs grew by only 2 percent – well below the national average at that time.
+- In the comparable period after the 2001 recession, Massachusetts private jobs under Romney grew by less than 2 percent – well below the national average at that time.

 Romney Economics didn’t work then, and it won’t work now.
 While the national economy emerged from recession in November 2001 and was creating jobs by July 2003, Romney’s Massachusetts lagged behind and grew at a slower rate than the national economy every year that Romney was in office.